Byron/gitoxide/README.md

     * [x] initialize and validate command arguments and features sanely
     * [x] abort early for ls-remote capabilities
     * [ ] packfile negotiation
+      * [ ] delegate can support for all fetch features, including shallow, deepen, etc.
   * [ ] push
   * [ ] API documentation with examples